 - Skin test.
-In this test, your skin is pricked and exposed to small amounts of the proteins found in soy.
-If you're allergic, you develop a raised bump (hive) at the test location on your skin.
+Your skin is pricked and exposed to small amounts of the proteins found in soy.
+If you're allergic, you develop a raised bump (hive) at the test site on your skin.
 Allergy specialists usually are best equipped to perform and interpret allergy skin tests.

 - Savage JH, et al. The natural history of soy allergy.
 Journal of Allergy and Clinical Immunology.
 2010;6:125.

 - Masilamani M, et al. Determinants of food allergy.
 Immunology and Allergy Clinics of North America.
 2012;32:11.

 - Burks W. Diagnostic evaluation of food allergy. http://www.uptodate.com/home.
 Accessed March 26, 2014.

 - Shicherer SH.
 Food allergens: Overview of clinical features and cross-reactivity. http://www.uptodate.com/home.
 Accessed March 26, 2014.

 - Anaphylaxis.
 American Academy of Allergy, Asthma & Immunology. http://www.aaaai.org/conditions-and-treatments/allergies/anaphylaxis.aspx.
 Accessed March 26, 2014.

 - Li JTC (expert opinion).
 Mayo Clinic, Rochester, Minn.
 March 31, 2014.

 - Food protein-induced enterocolitis syndrome (FPIES).
 American Academy of Allergy, Asthma & Immunology. http://www.aaaai.org/conditions-and-treatments/library/allergy-library/food-protein-induced-enterocolitis-syndrome.aspx.
 Access March 31, 2014.